kurtie/melange-chess/README.md

 Muabdib uses a bitboard chess representation.

 The project is in a very early stage.
 So far, only the chess movement rules have been implemented.
 Its correctness has been validated using Stockfish's perft.

+A very simple evaluation function is a work in progress.